kamperh/kamperh.github.io/notes/writing.md

 ---
-title: Academic Writing
+title: Writing Papers and Theses
 layout: page
 exclude: true
 ---

-# Academic Writing
+# Writing Papers and Theses

 This is a test 3.